-The Signing of the Treaty of Greene Ville, 1795, as depicted by Howard Chandler Christy (painted in 1945).
-Anthony Wayne dictates terms to the Native Americans.
+The Signing of the Treaty of Greeneville (1795), as depicted by painter Howard Chandler Christy (1945).
+General Anthony Wayne dictates terms to the American Indians.
 This painting is currently hanging in the rotunda of the Ohio Statehouse.

-The Ojibwa Native Americans, also known as the Chippewa, lived mainly in Michigan, Wisconsin, Minnesota, North Dakota, and Ontario, Canada at the time of European contact.
-They were part of the Algonquian Native Americans.
-The Algonquian natives consisted of various tribes that spoke similar languages.
-The Ojibwas were closely related to the Ottawa natives and Potawatomi natives.
+The Ojibwa, also known as the Chippewa, lived mainly in Michigan, Wisconsin, Minnesota, North Dakota, and Ontario, Canada at the time of European contact.
+They are a part of the Anishnaabe band of the Algonquian language-speaking peoples.
+The Ojibwa were closely related to the Ottawa and Potawatomi nations.
 They were sustained through hunting, fishing, and some agriculture.

-The Ojibwa natives participated in the fur trade with French merchants.
-Numerous Frenchmen found spouses among Ojibwa women.
+The Ojibwa participated in the fur trade with French merchants; and the two groups often intermarried.
 Ojibwa warriors fought with the French against the British in the French and Indian War.
-Following France’s defeat, the Ojibwa natives assisted Pontiac in Pontiac’s Rebellion.
-Pontiac was a chief of the Ottawas, but his mother was Ojibwa.
-During the American Revolution, the Ojibwas allied themselves with the British.
-The natives feared colonial settlers would continue to move into Native American land if they did not receive assistance from the British.
+Following France’s defeat, the Ojibwa assisted Pontiac in Pontiac’s Rebellion.
+Pontiac was a chief of the Ottawa, but his mother was Ojibwa.
+During the American Revolution, the Ojibwa allied themselves with the British.
+They feared colonial settlers would continue to move into American Indian land if they did not receive assistance from the British.